-I wasn’t sure if Mickey heard that or not, but when I saw him frown I knew that he did.
+I wasn’t sure if Mickey heard that or not, but when I saw him frown I figured he did.
 I thought that might be too forward even for Mikey so I tried to smooth it over.

-“It’s not like he’s asking for the belt Mikey.”
+“It’s not like he’s asking for the wrestling belt Mikey.”

 Mikey finally cracked a nervous smile at the memory of the match.
-“That was our championship, remember?”
+“That was the championship, remember?”

-Adam saw an opportunity to find out to prove his experiment worked or not.
+Adam saw the opportunity to find out to prove his experiment worked or not.
 He didn't seem scared he'd go to jail.
-He looked up at Mickey.
+He looked up at Mickey and interrupted him.
 “Did you get us on radar?”

 Something inside Mikey seemed to snap, like he made up his mind and would be open with us.

 “It’s the weirdest thing," he said.
 “I suppose you can take a look.”

-I started to open the passenger door and looked over to make sure Adam understood and was doing the same.
+I started to open the passenger door and looked over to make sure Adam understood and could do the same.
 “Thanks Mikey.”

-“Only because you helped us win the match against Bound Brook,” he added.
+“Only because you helped us win the match against Bound Brook,” Mickey said.

 My match was the team’s first win.
 For the team’s benefit, I lost an extra six pounds and surprised everyone by wrestling in the 135 weight-class when it was hard for me to make weight at 141 pounds.
-Even back then losing weight was hard, but I did it so we could pick up a win and go onto the championship.
+Even back then losing weight was hard, but I did it so we could pick up a win and get us onto the championship.

-We followed him back to the police car.
-Adam took the radar gun from him and studied its small screen while I looked around, watching the cars whizz by on the small two lane highway that ran perpendicular to us, route 206.
+We followed Mickey back to his police car.
+Adam took the radar gun from him and studied its small screen while I looked around, watching the cars whizz by on the two lane road that ran perpendicular to us, Route 206.
 I read the sign for an insurance broker across the road, recalling seeing it on my bike rides after I first got my 10-speed and made the trip, a good five miles from where I grew up.

-I didn’t know what Mickey decision would be; he was supposed to catch people on radar.
+I didn’t know what Mickey was thinking only supposed it was his job to catch people on radar.
 I tried to explain.